-For a couple of years now, Carnival festivities in Venice have found a certain routine.
-We divide them into the evergreen events reflecting ancient Carnival festivities just as they were celebrated during the times of the Venetian Republic and those that change every year.
+For a couple of years now, Carnival festivities in Venice have become a certain routine.
+We divide them into evergreen events reflecting ancient Carnival festivities just as they were celebrated during the times of the Venetian Republic, and others that change with the season and motto every year.

-What did people eat during Carnival at the times of the Serenissima Republic?
+What did people eat during Carnival at the times of the Serenissima Republic, that is, until 1797?
 Read our blog post on Medieval dining in Venice here.

-Carnival starts with the Festa Sull’Acqua in Cannaregio and as the days pass, events shift towards Piazza San Marco where main events such as the Volo del Angelo (the Angel’s Flight), the Festa e corteo delle Marie and the Svolo del Leon (flying the Venetian flag) take place.
+As every year since 2015, Carnival in 2020 starts with the Festa Sull’Acqua in Cannaregio on Saturday, 8 February.
+As the days pass, events shift more towards Piazza San Marco where main events, such as the Volo del Angelo (the Angel’s Flight), the Festa e corteo delle Marie and the Svolo del Leon (flying the Venetian flag) take place.

 What to see during Carnival.
-For the second year in a row, Piazza San Marco has been turned into an open air bottega, that is a laboratory showing passers-by the ancient arts and crafts of Venice.
+As the past years have revealed a huge success, Piazza San Marco is scheduled to be turned into an open air bottega, a laboratory exhibiting the ancient arts and crafts of Venice.
 Walking around the Piazza, you can watch glass makers and shoemakers at work (in addition to the Venetian slippers called le furlane, Venice has a great tradition in making fashionable shoes).
 You can also watch how a gondola, garments and traditional furniture are made.

 In short, what you see in Piazza San Marco is taking up the ancient tradition of Venetian Fiere – Fairs.
 During Carnival and religious festivities and Christmas, the Merchants of Venice and the artisans in town organized wonderful fairs in the Piazza to boast their products in front of their foreign counterparts who had come to town for the occasion from Europe and the Levant.
 Until 1797, these fairs were even held during war, only the bubonic plague put a temporary halt to Venetian commercial spirit.

 What to eat during Carnival.
-You may all have read and tasted the Venetian Carnival pastries – le fritole are just the most well-known of them.
-Venetians love to eat them fresh and still warm in the morning.
-Some are plain pastries, others come filled with cream and often flavored cream (lemon, orange, rum or zabajon flavor – grandmother makes rose-flavored fritole).
+You may all have read and tasted the Venetian Carnival pastries – le fritole = frittelles are just the most well-known amongst them.
+Venetians love to eat their frittelles fresh and still warm in the morning.
+Some variants of frittelles look like plain pastries, others come filled with cream and often flavored cream (lemon, orange, rum or zabajon flavor – grandmother makes rose-flavored fritole).

 A typical menu during Carnival would taste like this: Pasta e fagioli – Venetian bean soup.
 Riso al nero di seppia or even sepia-flavored pasta just like you can see in the picture below the title of this article.
 Anything using red beet (including flavored pasta!).
 Red dishes like risotto al radicchio.
 The culinary colors of Carnival are definitely red and black.
 For a snack, you may like tramezzino al radicchio just like I did in the picture below.
 And there will be Venetian cookies and lots of cioccolata densa – Venetian thick + hot chocolate.
 Taste the cicoolata calda at Pasticceria Ballarin which is conveniently located across Pastificio Rizzo‘s outlet (selling flavored pasta) on Salizzada San Crisostomo.